 School boundaries often fall into multiple neighborhood clusters, and so it is possible to have in-boundary students originating from several neighborhood clusters.
 Conversely, it is also possible to have some students from a neighborhood cluster who are in-boundary while others are outof-boundary, but who attend the same school.
 For example, both Student A and Student B, who go to Elementary School A, live in Neighborhood Cluster 1.
 However, Student A lives outside of the boundary for Elementary School A. Therefore, Student A would be added to the "Out-of-Boundary Neighborhood Cluster 1" category, while Student B, who lives inside the boundary, would be added to the "In-Boundary Neighborhood Cluster 1" category.
 Their classmate, Student C, is from Neighborhood Cluster 2, and would be in the category "Out-of-Boundary Neighborhood Cluster 2."
 This process was done for every school.

+Some of the students in the data are not mapped to a specific neighborhood cluster; as a result, in some cases there are schools with students living in an unspecified geography.
+In the analysis, these students are distributed into the 92 categories according to the overall distribution at the school of the students who are mapped to specific addresses.

 Once each school has each member of its student body assigned to one of the 92 possible geographic categories, the number of students in each category is compared to the total student-age population in that neighborhood cluster, in order to determine the school's capture rates (see Figure 3.5).
 The capture rate represents the percentage of the total student-age population that attends each school from a specific category.
 Each school has 92 capture rates: one for each of the student categories described earlier.
-Capture rates are determined using SY2015-16 student data ( and associated population estimates) and for the SY2017-18 student data (using extrapolated population data).
-The capture rates for SY2022-23 are then adjusted according to how they have changed between SY2015-16 and SY2017-18.
-The school's estimated capture rate by neighborhood cluster for SY2017-18 is adjusted upward or downward at half the growth rate experienced between SY2015-16 and SY2017-18.
-The reduced rate of change is applied as a conservative measure to lessen the impact of dramatic swings and avoid any over or under-counting of students.
-This is repeated for each of the 92 geographic categories by school by grade band.
-To determine future enrollment (see Figure 3.6), the resulting capture rates are multiplied with the student age projections by neighborhood cluster.
-The 92 results are added together to result in the total enrollment by in-boundary or out-of-boundary status, by grade band, which is intended to enhance DCPS's planning for potential by right enrollment at the school.
-The results are then added together to estimate enrollment at the school level.
-The estimated enrollment projections are also summarized by facility, to contribute to the gap analysis for DCPS.
-See Table 3.2 for total DCPS enrollment by grade band and Appendix A.16 for school level enrollment.
+Capture rates are determined by dividing the student data for two years, SY2015-16 and SY2017-18, by the student age population projections for that year.
+In the case of SY2017-18, which falls between the years of OP's projections 2015 and 2020, the number is extrapolated at an average annual rate.